 Welcome to the Department of Ophthalmology and Visual Sciences Glaucoma Fellowship program at West Virginia University.
-Our one-year glaucoma fellowship program provides an advanced level of subspecialty training in diagnosis and management of medical and surgical glaucoma.
-The program is under the direction of Tony Realini, M.D., MPH, with a glaucoma service faculty that includes Brian McMillan, M.D., Joel Palko, M.D., and Kevin Halenda, M.D.
+Our one-year glaucoma fellowship program provides an advanced level of subspecialty training in the diagnosis and management of medical and surgical glaucoma.
+The program is under the direction of Brian McMillan, M.D., with a glaucoma service faculty that includes Tony Realini, M.D., MPH, Joel Palko, M.D., and Kevin Halenda, M.D.

 The glaucoma fellow will gain the knowledge and skills outlined in the WVU Glaucoma Fellowship Program Manual through supervised clinical care delivery, research, independent study, and participation in Ground Rounds and didactic lectures provided by the glaucoma service.
 Fellows will provide outpatient glaucoma care alongside faculty 2 -3 days per week, seeing 110 - 120 patients in a typical week.
 Fellows will accompany faculty to the operating room 1 - 2 days per week to perform and/or assist in 10 - 15 cases per week.
-Fellows can expect to be primary surgeon on 40 - 50 trabeculectomy and/or tube shunt procedures, 70 - 80 MIGS procedures, 100+ phacoemulsification procedures (more than half of which will complex cataract cases),variable numbers of revisions, examinations under anesthesia, and other miscellaneous cases, as well as 100+ laser procedures.
-Fellows will transition to independence by serving as attending physicians supervision residents providing comprehensive eye care at the nearby Veterans Administration hospital and covering general call at WVU at the attending level.
+Fellows can expect to be a primary surgeon on 40 - 50 trabeculectomy and/or tube shunt procedures, 70 - 80 MIGS procedures, 100+ phacoemulsification procedures (more than half of which will be complex cataract cases), variable numbers of revisions, examinations under anesthesia, and other miscellaneous cases, as well as 100+ laser procedures.
+Fellows will transition to independence by serving as attending physicians supervising residents providing comprehensive eye care at the nearby Veterans Administration hospital and covering general call at WVU at the attending level.
 Fellows will provide education to residents, medical students, and technicians through both formal lectures and clinical supervision.
 Core ophthalmology knowledge and skills will be maintained through attendance at weekly Grand Rounds, staffing resident comprehensive clinics, performing phacoemulsification weekly, and independent study.

-Upon completing training, the glaucoma fellow will have extensively developed the knowledge and skills necessary to independently diagnose and treat his/her patients in all aspects of medical and surgical management of glaucoma.
+Upon completing training, the glaucoma fellow will have extensively developed the knowledge and skills necessary to independently diagnose and treat his/her patients in all aspects of the medical and surgical management of glaucoma.